Hyperparticle/udify/README.md

 1. When fine-tuning, my scores/metrics show poor performance.

 It should take about 10 epochs to start seeing good scores coming from all the metrics, and 80 epochs to be competitive with UDPipe Future.

 One caveat is that if you use a subset of treebanks for fine-tuning instead of all 124 UD v2.3 treebanks, *you must modify the configuration file*.
 Make sure to tune the learning rate scheduler to the number of training steps.
 Copy the [`udify_bert_finetune_multilingual.json`](https://github.com/Hyperparticle/udify/blob/master/config/ud/multilingual/udify_bert_finetune_multilingual.json) config and modify the `"warmup_steps"` and `"start_step"` values.
-A good initial choice would be to set both to be equal to the number of training batches of one epoch ( run the training script first to see the batches remaining).
+A good initial choice would be to set both to be equal to the number of training batches of one epoch (run the training script first to see the batches remaining, to the right of the progress bar).

 ## Cite This Paper